Jsadamiec/automatic-octo-guacamole/proposal.md

 1. Name: Give your project proposal a name (and edit the top line of this file)

-   An Vehicle registration system and tax caculator.
+   WisCARson

 2. Output: Describe the output your program will produce.
 Include and example format of the output produced.

    The Year, model, ownner name, the tag number, purchase price and the tax that the ownner should paid for this registration.

 3. Input: Describe the data that is needed to solve your problem.
 Include an example format of the input data.